Maburidi/FL_PM/readme.md

-# Topological Adversarial Attacks on Graph Neural Networks via Projected Meta Learning
+# Adversarial Attack and Training for Graph Convolutional Networks using Focal Loss-Projected Momentum

-This is the complete code for the ProjectedMetaAttach framework to generate poisoning attacks on Graph Neural Networks GNNs.
+This is the complete code for the FL_PM framework to generate poisoning attacks on Graph Neural Networks GNNs.
 The work is pubished in the following papers: <br />
 ([Paper]())